traefik/traefik/docs/content/user-guides/marathon.md

 There are two mitigaton efforts:

 1. Configure [Marathon health checks](https://mesosphere.github.io/marathon/docs/health-checks.html) on each application.
-2. Configure Traefik health checks (possibly via the `traefik.HTTP.Services.YourServiceName.LoadBalancer.HealthCheck.*` labels) and make sure they probe with proper frequency.
+2. Configure Traefik health checks (possibly via the `traefik.http.services.yourServiceName.loadbalancer.healthcheck.*` labels) and make sure they probe with proper frequency.

 The Marathon health check makes sure that applications once deemed dysfunctional are being rescheduled to different slaves.
 However, they might take a while to get triggered and the follow-up processes to complete.